davidghiurco/cs553-2017-sort-benchmark/README.md

 2. 1-node i3.4xlarge Amazon EC2 instance;
 3. 8-node i3.large Amazon EC2 instances;

+Note: MPI TeraSort was not implemented in this report

 # Project Organization

 The implementation are organized in different directories, that contain the